What’s a Certified Financial Litigator?

 The American Academy for Certified Financial Litigators (“AACFL”) is the organization that certifies financial litigators.
 Its mission is to “provide innovative financial knowledge to attorneys dealing with financial issues in their practice.”

 The AACFL is a private organization, whose standards for certification are not regulated by a state authority or the American Bar Association.
 Nonetheless, the AACFL’s CFL certification demonstrates the completion of extensive training in financial matters, as well as the passage of the CFL examination that tests the litigator’s financial acumen.
+To learn more about the AACFL’s professional standards and code of ethics, click here.

 How Does an Attorney Become a Certified Financial Litigator?